rasz77/Virtual-Simulation/README.md

 Features:
 - Dynamic world with multiple rooms connected in North, South, East, and West** directions.
-- Three creature types: PC (Player Character), Animals, NPCs
+- Three creature types: PC (Player Character), Animals, NPCs(Non-players characters)
 - Rooms have cleanliness states: Clean, Half-dirty, Dirty
 - Creatures react to room conditions and may move or leave the house if unhappy.
-- Respect system that increases or decreases based on creature reactions.
+- Respect the system that increases or decreases based on creature reactions.
 - Interactive command system to: Look at the current room, Clean or dirty rooms, Move between rooms, Command other creatures

 Key Concepts Used